languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -create abstract SentenceRule and TextRule classes to get rid of reset() method?
- -check if there's a nice design that lets us extend PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes -Make adding language possible without changing the LanguageTool core code:
+ -check if there's a nice design that lets us extend PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes -XML rules: fix marking errors for rules with phrases -XML rules: enable referring to whole phrases in suggestions, and changing their POS tags appropriately
+ -add more docs and examples
+ -Make adding language possible without changing the LanguageTool core code:
  	-make rule loading dynamic by using reflection (in progress) -create the list of languages using reflection (add a LanguageInformation